 Unfortunately, neither AMD nor Intel give particularly clear data on the power and thermal demands of their processors, instead resorting to bundling the two together into a rating of Thermal Design Power (TDP).
 This is expressed in wattage, and it gives you a rough idea of how much power the CPU will require from the power supply and how capable a cooler you’ll need to keep it within safe operating temperatures.

-Low-power laptop CPUs operate at between just a few watts and up to 45W in the most powerful of gaming machines, while desktop processors can reach up to 125W in some cases, though they are more typically somewhere between 65W and 95W.
+Low-power laptop CPUs work within just a few watts and max out around 45W in the most robust gaming devices.
+On the other hand, desktop processors can stretch to a maximum of 125W in some circumstances, although they usually fall somewhere between 65W and 95W.

-In some circumstances, TDP can also be a loose guide to the quality of a processor’s underlying silicon, where more capable CPUs are placed in the higher TDP categories due to their ability to handle additional power.
-This is very much on a case-by-case basis, though, and no guarantee of a better quality chip.
-It’s also only really relevant for overclocking.
+In certain situations, TDP can also be a slack guide to the status of a processor’s underlying silicon, where more proficient CPUs are ordered in the more leading TDP levels due to their capacity to manage extra power.
+This depends on each specific case, though, and there’s really no guarantee of a more high-grade chip.
+It’s also only especially suitable for overclocking.

-You’ll need to look at individual processor reviews to see how much power and cooling they actually require, but if you’re buying higher TDP CPUs that require close to 100W, bigger and more capable coolers would be a good consideration if you want a quiet PC.
+You’ll want to examine individual processor reviews to determine how much power and cooling they actually need, but if you’re on the market for higher TDP CPUs that require almost 100W, larger and more proficient coolers would be a reasonable option if you want a quiet PC.